syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 }
 {% endhighlight %}

-## Groupheader expand and collapse
+## Group Header expand and collapse

 By default, the groups will be in expanded state in SfListView.
 You can expand or collapse the group in runtime by setting [SfListView.AllowGroupExpandCollapse](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowGroupExpandCollapse.html) to `true`.
 So, when user tap on group header, then the tapped group gets collapse if the group is in expand state and vice-versa.